Call us at (888) 280-0582!

 After lunch at the Marsh Creek Inn, guests will find their way to the harbor, where rustic planks lead down to open-air boats that hold a maximum of six passengers each.
 U.S. Coast Guard certified captains will motor groups out to the barrier islands, where polar bears like to hang out during the day.

 Many of the boats used in the Kaktovik area are open-aired, so be sure to dress for the weather (the Arctic is cold even in summer!) and have plenty of room on your camera for these rare views of polar bears in the wild.

 Sometimes you can get a view of bears that have come into town, too, especially at the “bone pile,” where the bears find old whale bones to chew.

-WHEN TO GO: The polar bear expedition is offered daily during the prime polar bear viewing season on Kaktovik — from August 25 to September 25, 2017.
+WHEN TO GO: The polar bear expedition is offered daily during the prime polar bear viewing season in Kaktovik — from August 25 to September 25, 2019.

 WHAT TO BRING: Wear layers for comfort and warmth, as well as a warm coat/raincoat, hat, and gloves.
 And of course, bring your camera.

-PRICING: $1,799 per person includes round-trip flight from Fairbanks to Barter Island, lunch at March Creek Inn, and boat ride.
-A minimum of four guests in required to depart.
+PRICING: $1,989 per person includes round-trip flight from Fairbanks to Barter Island, lunch at March Creek Inn, and viewing of Polar Bears by boat (viewing done by land if weather cancels the boat).
+A minimum of four guests is required to depart.
 A full refund will be given if minimum numbers are not met.